Indoor climate & air quality

 • Identify the variables that influence the outcome of the analysis;

-• Build the CFD model:
+• Build the CFD model and perform simulations:

 • Run initial simulations;

-• Analyze the results;
+• Analyze results;

-• Perform additional simulations if required;
+• Perform additional simulations as needed;

 • Analyze the updated results;